dicama/dicama/README.md

 Cancer is a f#*king complex issue (!)…. and dealing with it confronts every single patient with a variety of problems.
 For technical enthusiasts using their skills to solve these kinds of problems for patients can be a fun and purposeful activity.

-To make helping patients for developers easy and as patient managing your cancer suck less, we came up with a modular open-source framework called Monk – which is an German abbreviation and stands for “Meine Onkologie” (my oncology) or technically speaking for “Modulare Onkologie” (modular onkology).
+To make helping patients for developers easy and as patient managing your cancer suck less, we came up with a modular open-source framework called MONK – which is an German abbreviation and stands for “Meine Onkologie” (my oncology) or technically speaking for “Modulare Onkologie” (modular onkology).
 As greater picture we envision a disease management operating system – basically something like Linux just for Cancer and later for all kind of diseases.